rust-n64/n64-pac/README.md

 This crate is only intended to be used in the N64 embedded environment.

 ### Nightly Rust
-Unfortunately, the unstable `build-std` cargo feature needed to build the project, still requires a nightly rust toolchain.
-If/when that is stabilized, this crate should no longer require nightly rust.
+Please note this crate requires a nightly rust toolchain in order to use nightly-only inline assembly features and arbitrary discriminants.